argeo/argeo-jjml/README.md

 ```
 java \
  -cp "build/a2/org.argeo.jjml/*" \
- -Djava.library.path=build/a2/lib/$(uname -m)-linux-gnu/org.argeo.jjml \
+ -Djava.library.path=build/a2/lib/$(uname -m)-linux-gnu/org.argeo.jjml:build/a2/lib/$(uname -m)-linux-gnu/org.argeo.tp.ggml \
  sdk/jbin/JjmlDummyCli.java \
  allenai/OLMo-2-0425-1B-Instruct-GGUF
 ```

 If the shared libraries are found at the usual locations (`/usr`, `/usr/local`, etc., as well as Debian-specific `/usr/lib/\*/ggml` and `/usr/lib/\*/llama`) they will be used, then assuming that the related includes, cmake-* configs, etc. are available as well.
 Otherwise, the reference ggml and llama.cpp submodules will be built in addition to the Java bindings.

 If the ggml and llama.cpp libraries are rebuilt, all the `GGML_*` and `LLAMA_*` CMake options are available to their respective builds, which can therefore be customized exactly like regular llama.cpp builds.
-In order to add them when testing, extend the JNI path, using `-Djava.library.path=build/a2/lib/$(uname -m)-linux-gnu/org.argeo.jjml:build/a2/lib/$(uname -m)-linux-gnu/org.argeo.tp.ggml`.

 In order to force building with the reference submodules even if the libraries are locally available, use `-DJJML_FORCE_BUILD_TP=ON` when configuring CMake.
 Reciprocally, use `-DJJML_DO_NOT_BUILD_TP=ON` in order to make sure that the build is using the system libraries for ggml and llama.cpp (and not automatically defaulting to build the submodules).

+If both ggml and llama.cpp are available as system libraries, only the (tiny) JJML shared libraries are needed.
+In that case use only In order to add them when testing, extend the JNI path, using `-Djava.library.path=build/a2/lib/$(uname -m)-linux-gnu/org.argeo.jjml` as JNI path.

 When building the reference submodules, setting `-DJJML_FORCE_BUILD_LLAMA_GGML=ON` will build with the ggml version included in `native/tp/llama.cpp`.
 The default is to build with the separate `native/tp/ggml` reference submodule.
 This is useful when testing with the latest version of llama.cpp or a development branch.